Sanglorian/orcus/Orcus Player Options - current.md

 ### Tiefling Traits

-Tieflings share certain racial traits as a result of their infernal descent.
+Tieflings share certain ancestry traits as a result of their infernal descent.

 ***Ability Score Increases:***